Picking a bank and opening an account is one of the first things you need to do as a Newcomer to Canada.

 - No annual fee Credit Card through the BMO CashBack MasterCard

-- Free Safety Deposit Box
+- Free Safety Deposit Box for the first year ($60 value)

 For international students, the bank also has free banking during school and for the 12 months period after graduation.